Sandra Lerner

 She has created sets for performances by Eiko and Koma, the Japanese dancers and performers.

-Sandra Lerner is represented by June Kelly Gallery in New York City and Ober Gallery in Kent, Connecticut.
+Sandra Lerner is represented by June Kelly Gallery in New York City.